Liouville Brownian motion: Finiteness of the moments

 where we have set

-So one just has to prove that the expectation in the above right-hand side is finite.
-This is what we are going to prove.
+So we just have to prove that the expectation in the above right-hand side is finite.
 In what follows, $\xi_M$ stands for the structure exponent of the measure $M$.
 Recall that, in dimension $d$, it reads

 Of course, we can take here $d=2$.
-But is is worth recalling this fact since it will happen that some arguments below will be carried out in dimension $1$.
+But is worth recalling this fact since it will happen that some arguments below will be carried out in dimension $1$.
 So the reader will take care of replacing $d$ by $1$ when reading a proof in dimension $1$.
 The main idea of our proof is the following.
 First, we observe that the function $f$ possesses singularities.
-They are logarithmic (see below) when $x$ or $|x-y|$ is close to $0$.
-So we have to provide estimates on $M$ that ensure that this logarithmic divergence can be overcome by the measure $M$.
-So, we will also have to treat the behaviour near infinity.
-We will split the space $\R^2\times \R^2$ into $3$ domains $\{|x|\leq 1, |x-y|\leq 1\}$, $\{|x|\geq 1, |x-y|\leq 1\}$ and $\{ |x-y|\geq 1\}$.
+They are logarithmic (see below) when $x$ or $\llvert x-y\rrvert $ is close to $0$.
+We will also have to treat the behavior near infinity.
+So we split the space $\R^2\times\R^2$ into $3$ domains

+and, by subadditivity of the mapping $x\in\R_+\mapsto x^{p/2}$, it suffices to evaluate the quantity in the right-hand side of~(\ref {mainmaj}) on each of these three domains.